iotaledger/goshimmer/docs/001-mana_proposal.md

 ![](https://i.imgur.com/LjfCTm9.png)

-The reason for having two separate `Base Mana Vectors` is the fact, that `accessMana` and `consensusMana` can be pledged to different nodes
+The reason for having two separate `Base Mana Vectors` is the fact, that `accessMana` and `consensusMana` can be pledged to different nodes.

 The exact mathematical formulas, and their respective parameters will be determined later.